ooni/ooni.org/content/about/glossary.md

-* **HTTP failure:** The user's HTTP request (to access a specific internet service) fails because it is intercepted by an HTTP transparent proxy, or the ISP resets the connection or hijacks the (unencrypted) connection to redirect it (to prevent it from reaching the intended server).
+* **HTTP failure:** The user's HTTP request (to access a specific internet service) fails because it is intercepted by an HTTP transparent proxy, or the ISP resets the connection or hijacks the (unencrypted) connection to redirect it (preventing it from reaching the intended server).

 The OONI Probe [Web Connectivity test](https://ooni.org/nettest/web-connectivity/) checks the above scenarios when measuring websites for HTTP blocking (and other forms of internet censorship).